BibhaCoder/AAPIS-Audit-Log/AAPIS_Mathematical_Robustness_Report.md

 AAPIS™ reads market reality through five independent gates named for the *pancha mahabhuta* — the five great elements of Vedantic cosmology:

-- **Kshiti** — soil: the foundation that must be sound before anything can grow
+- **Kshiti** — Soil: the foundation that must be sound before anything can grow
-- **Jal** — water: the flow and vitality of movement
+- **Jal** — Water: the flow and vitality of movement
-- **Pawak** — fire: the freshness and energy of direction
+- **Pawak** — Fire: the freshness and energy of direction
-- **Gagan** — space: the clarity of the surrounding field
+- **Gagan** — Space: the clarity of the surrounding field
-- **Sameer** — wind: the subtle current that can ground a flight when all else looks clear
+- **Sameer** — Wind: the subtle current that can ground a flight when all else looks clear

 No single gate is authoritative.
 A signal is issued only when all five align at once — genuine opportunity, like nature itself, reveals itself only when every condition is right at the same time.
 The specific indicator logic, formulas, windows, and thresholds inside each gate are proprietary trade secrets of Ambika Analytics LLC and are not disclosed here; this report evaluates the *behaviour and robustness* of the assembled system, not its internals.